 Now that your equipment is delivered and installed, our BMETs can perform the final safety checks, electrical tests, asset-tagging, and equipment inspections before leaving you with your new equipment.
 Though this is the final step of the delivery process, our Technical Services team is here for you for the lifetime of your equipment if needed.

-7 - Equipment Disposition
+7 - Equipment Removal

-For over 30 years, CME’s approach to hospital supply chain management has aimed to simplify the equipment purchasing process and eliminate the pain points facilities face in upgrading , purchasing medical equipment and delivery direct-to-site.
+For over 30 years, CME’s approach to hospital supply chain management has been to simplify the equipment purchasing process and eliminate the pain points facilities face in upgrading , purchasing medical equipment and delivery direct-to-site.